ruggeri/tech-notes/algos/art-of-multiprocessor.md

 even the value you're interested in.
 Otherwise, there's no need to do a lock of the bus to set the value.
 This reduces overhead.

-You can also do an exponentional backoff to reduce contention.
+You can also do an exponential backoff to reduce contention.

 Or instead you can do a queue lock.
 That way you don't even need to do pointless spinning.
 This is basically a wait queue.